rheslip/DaisySP_Teensy/README.md

 Copy the file Teensy/Audio/synth_daisysp.h (the DaisySP audio object) to your Teensy audio library - usually this will be your_Arduino_installation_directory/hardware/teensy/avr/libraries/audio.

-Teensy/Audio/Audio.h has been modified to include synth_daisysp.h.
-You may want to do this manually since I can't guarantee I will be tracking changes to the Teensy Audio library.
+Teensy/Audio/Audio.h has a #include synth_daisysp.h so you can replace your Teensy audio library Audio.h with this file.
+Its probably better edit your existing Audio.h file - I can't guarantee I will be tracking future changes to the Teensy Audio library.

 I decided to structure the library so you have to manually include the DaisySP *.cpp files you are using in your sketch vs compiling the whole library into the sketch.
 This is a bit of a pain but including the whole library uses almost 500k of program memory and close to 500k of RAM which leaves very little RAM for the rest of your code.
 There is currently no provision for using the optional PSRAM on the Teensy 4.1.